 In October 2018, we released an all-new Acrobat DC.
 This latest release includes new tools and functionality to better work with PDFs across mobile devices, the web and desktop, plus all-new collaboration tools.
 As an Acrobat DC subscriber, you should already have these great features available.
 Another major update we released was to our electronic signature solution Adobe Sign.

-Prior to the October release, Acrobat DC users have been able to send documents out for e-signature using the Acrobat tool called “Fill & Sign” (or “Adobe Sign” or “Send for Signature”) using an Adobe Sign Individual entitlement.
+Prior to the October 2018 release, Acrobat DC users have been able to send documents out for e-signature using tools in Acrobat labelled “Fill & Sign” (or “Adobe Sign” or “Send for Signature”) which were provisioned with Adobe Sign Individual entitlement.

-While having this tool (Adobe Sign Individual entitlement) has provided a great way to capture legally-binding e-signatures, we are removing Adobe Sign Individual because it does not provide the Enterprise grade functionality that is available through Adobe Sign Enterprise, such as:
+While having this option has provided a great way to capture e-signatures, we are deprovisioning Adobe Sign Individual because it does not provide the Enterprise grade functionality that is available through Adobe Sign Enterprise, such as:

 - Ability to centrally manage users who have permission to send agreements or sign